 Lock Haven University students have the opportunity to learn about local, state, regional, and national history, culture, and customs through the Eagles Explorer Program.
 This signature program is an affordable, safe, and smart opportunity for students to learn about the rich and diverse historical and cultural offerings in Lock Haven, Pennsylvania and beyond.
 The program consists of several educational tours to cities such as New York, Washington, D.C., Philadelphia, and more based upon the interest of our students.
-This diverse program is a hallmark of the Institute of International Studies at Lock Haven University of Pennsylvania.
+This diverse program is a hallmark of the Center fro Global Engagement at Lock Haven University of Pennsylvania.

 General Learning Outcomes